-It is possible to assign controls to more than one fader path at a time, either by selecting individual fader assign buttons (A or B), or by defining a "block" or "Region" of faders.
+Wild controls can be assigned to multiple fader paths, either by selecting individual fader assign buttons (A or B), or by defining a "block" or "Region" of faders.
 The button above HOLD toggles between SELECT mode and REGIONS mode.

-In SELECT mode, select Wild 1 or 2 on the screen and HOLD (both will light).
-Any number of fader paths can then be selected individually by pressing their fader assign buttons (A or B) which will illuminate.
+In SELECT mode, select Wild 1 or 2 on the screen and HOLD.
+Any number of fader paths can then be selected individually by pressing their fader assign buttons.
 Pushing an Assign Panel rotary control will then assign that control to Wild 1 or 2 for all selected fader paths.

-In REGIONS mode, select Wild 1 or 2 on the screen and HOLD (both will light).
+In REGIONS mode, select Wild 1 or 2 on the screen and HOLD.
 A block or region of faders can then be defined by pressing the fader assign buttons of the first and last fader path in the required region.
 Pushing an Assign Panel rotary control will then assign that control to Wild 1 or 2 for all fader paths in the selected region.